nphillips-dev/Unholy/README.md

 Active nav item and a submit button - both need seperate CSS written but in Unholy both use the same colour variable, change that variable and both elements restyle.
 See section on variables.

-I appriciate this might be restrictive to some really flashy front end humans, I've tried to make this easy to overrude (no !important) but for those with the style sense of a fish i.e. me, this is a nice quick way to style a site.
+I appriciate this might be restrictive to some really flashy front end humans, I've tried to make this easy to override (no !important) but for those with the style sense of a fish i.e. me, this is a nice quick way to style a site.

 ## Version 2 and Rules